wellcomecollection/docs/rfcs/027-relation-embedder/README.md

 ## Possible approach

-If it is agreed that we will require a separate enricher stage which is used to perform the denormalisation, and which is somewhat independent from the stage in the pipeline which performs any graph analysis, there is a possible 2 step approach.
-This involves first building a new enricher service that has access to the merged works Elastsearch index, and which uses the existing API code for querying for related works.
+If it is agreed that we will require a separate relation embedder stage which is used to perform the denormalisation, and which is somewhat independent from the stage in the pipeline which performs any graph analysis, there is a possible 2 step approach.
+This involves first building a new relation embedder service that has access to the merged works Elastsearch index, and which uses the existing API code for querying for related works.
 Then at a later date we can transition it across to use the graph store.

 The initial architecture would look something like this:

 ![Pipeline architecture](./pipeline-architecture.png)

-With a small amount of abstraction we can make the enricher service not dependent on any particular method for retrieving related works, initially using Elasticsearch queries on paths and later updating to querying of some graph store:
+With a small amount of abstraction we can make the relation embedder service not dependent on any particular method for retrieving related works, initially using Elasticsearch queries on paths and later updating to querying of some graph store:

 ```scala
 case class RelatedWorks(